jouni-kantola/templated-assets-webpack-plugin/README.md

 # Templated Assets Webpack Plugin

-[templated-assets-webpack-plugin](https://www.npmjs.com/package/templated-assets-webpack-plugin) is a webpack plugin for simplifying the process required to use webpack's compiled assets with web frameworks. webpack's output can be wrapped to create assets suitable for rendering server-side.
-This is achieved by using predefined templates (built-in or custom) to extend webpack's output.
+[templated-assets-webpack-plugin](https://www.npmjs.com/package/templated-assets-webpack-plugin) is a webpack plugin for creating assets to be used with server rendered web frameworks.
+This is achieved by using predefined templates (built-in or custom) to wrap webpack's output.

 [![Build Status](https://travis-ci.org/jouni-kantola/templated-assets-webpack-plugin.svg?branch=master)](https://travis-ci.org/jouni-kantola/templated-assets-webpack-plugin)